 Wildlife photography is only partly about technique though, it’s also about knowing your subject.
 I made the decision after the Aigas week to focus exclusively on Scottish wildlife, so that I could get to know the areas and animals.
-I have no interested in being a tick the box when you’ve photographed a species photographer.
+I have no interest in being a tick the box when you’ve photographed a species photographer.
 I read what I can on the species’ I’m interested in (I now almost exclusively read nature books) and spend as much time as I can watching and studying their behaviour – which can be fascinating.

 Regarding your styles of photography, which do you prefer the most?